leonardoCosta02/pacman-world-model/README.md

 **Pruning.** 20% unstructured L1 magnitude pruning of the VQ-VAE encoder yields $\Delta = +0.13 \pm 0.65$ pp across three seeds, confirming no statistically significant accuracy degradation.
-Sparsity is uniform across all convolutional layers (~20%), suggesting that the discrete codebook representation does not exhibit the hierarchical redundancy typically observed in continuous encoders.
+Global L1 pruning concentrates on the deepest convolutional layer (23% sparsity) while barely touching the early edge-detectors (2.9%), indicating high redundancy in the encoder's mapping into the codebook.

 **Autoregressive rollouts.** PSNR measured over 15 steps across 50 unseen contexts: the token-level prior collapses to 14.33 ± 0.12 dB at step 1 due to categorical drift; the frame-level prior stabilizes at 30.79 ± 2.98 dB after 15 steps but biases moving agents toward the conditional mean (entity vanishing).